birdears/birdears/README.rst

 you to recognize melodic and harmonic intervals.
 It uses python 3 and `sox <http://sox.sourceforge.net/>`__.

-More documentation is at `birdrears Read The
+More documentation is at `birdears Read The
 Docs <https://birdears.readthedocs.io>`__

 Installing